d3b4g/leonids/_posts/chainsaw.md

 **Carrier** Chainsaw is a retired vulnerable VM from Hack.
-This box is about smart contract exploitation.
+This box is about Solidity, Ethereum Blockchain and IPFS Exploitation.

 #### Enumeration